The manufacturer you may have rarely heard of is making some great devices.

 Xiaomi Mi 5s

-Released October 2016: The Mi 5s is Xiaomi's most powerful phone to date.
+Released October 2016: The Mi 5s is Xiaomi's second phone in its flagship Mi series for 2016.
 The design is an evolution of the Mi 5, with Xiaomi eschewing the glass back for an all-metal chassis.
 Making high-end hardware available at an affordable price is what Xiaomi excels at, and the situation is no different with the Mi 5s.
 For what amounts to $400, you get a phone with a Snapdragon 821, dual rear 13MP cameras, 6GB of RAM and 128GB flash storage.

 There's a standard variant of the Mi 5s that offers a single 12MP rear shooter and 3GB of RAM along with 64GB storage, retailing for $300 in China.
 Other specs include a 5.15-inch Full HD display on the Mi 5s, and a 5.7-inch Full HD panel on the Mi 5s Plus.
 The smaller Mi 5s has a 3000mAh battery, while the larger Mi 5s Plus offers a 3800mAh unit.